-Relevant laws
+Relevant Laws

-The relevant laws include State laws that specifically regulate Retirement Communities and relevant Commonwealth laws, and includes the legislation set out in Appendix D.
+The relevant laws include State legislation and regulations which specifically regulate Retirement Communities, and Commonwealth legislation and regulations which more generally regulate Retirement Communities.
+This includes the legislation set out in Appendix D.

-Retirement community
+Retirement Community

 A term used in this Code to capture a broad range of fit-for-purpose housing in a community environment, designed especially to meet the changing needs of older people and includes retirement villages.